What are AI Agents? How AI Augments Human Work to Increase Productivity

 1. Simple reflex agents

-• How they work - these are the most basic types of AI agents designed to perform simple tasks.
+• How they work - these are the most basic types of AI agents designed to perform simple, well-defined tasks.
 They work using a set of predefined rules, executing pre-programmed actions whenever a specific condition is met.
 They consider only the current state of the environment; they don’t have any memory of past experiences and do not consider future consequences.
 As a result, they are unable to evaluate their performance or adapt to unexpected situations that go beyond predefined scenarios and rules.

 • How they support humans - simple reflex agents are best suited for automating highly repetitive, routine tasks in predictable environments.
 They free up humans from administrative work and simple decisions.